 What Is Whole Life Insurance?

-As the name implies, whole life insurance is designed to cover your entire lifetime.
+As the name implies, whole life insurance covers your entire lifetime, by design.
 This type of insurance is sometimes called “permanent” life insurance.

 Other Types of Permanent Insurance

 1. Universal – Offers the ability to adjust premiums and death benefits as well as the potential to build up cash value.

 2. Variable – Offers a variety of ways to invest funds and includes specific tax benefits.

 3. Variable Universal – Combines the features of universal and variable whole life insurance and consists of a savings component.

 So Which Is Better – Term or Whole Life Insurance?